Clashem/audiolm-pytorch/README.md

 Verified working based upon Lucasnewman forum responses who used 1.2.12 for training.
-His shared 100000.pt file was verified to work.
-Requirements txt included though configs file needs to be updated prior to use.
-Lucasnewman trained successfully.
-50k generator only warmup then turned on discriminators, A100.
+His shared 100000.pt file was verified to work was was trained on 50k generator only warmup then 50k on discriminators with A100.
 Used dev-clean subset.
 Data length 1 s. no EMA, 17.5 hours. https://github.com/lucidrains/audiolm-pytorch/discussions/107

+Requirements txt generated based upon working build.
+However configs file needs to be updated prior to use (see below).
 Site-packages\fairseq\dataclass\configs.py and Lib\site-packages\audiolm_pytorch\__init__.py need to be modified such that:
     Open the file and find the CommonConfig or related mutable defaults.
     Replace the problematic @dataclass fields with field(default_factory=...).